Created by Sara Gran

 Imagine the squeaky clean Nancy Drew all grown up and adult and totally alive, complete with raging hormones and all sorts of nasty habits, turned professional investigator — and relying on a lot more than good girl pluck, kiddie pulp coincidence, a wealthy daddy and her Wonder Bread chums to crack a case.

-Besides her own natural instincts, Claire relies on dreams, omens, her troubled past, I-Ching readings, assorted substances (controlled and otherwise) and the teaching of a legendary book, Detecion, written by an enigmatic French detective/philosopher, Jacques Silete — anything and everything to get the job done.
+Claire does occasionally rely on assistance from her two best friends from childhood, Tracy and Kelly, but she’s just as likely to use dreams, omens, her troubled past, I-Ching readings, assorted substances (controlled and otherwise) and the teachings of a legendary book, Detecion, written by enigmatic French detective/philosopher, Jacques Silete, to get the job done.

 And it’s that anything-and-everything approach, the woozy literary equivalent of a mid-sixties-era Bob Dylan song, that makes this book such a hoot.
 Something may be happening here, but you won’t know what it is…